rahmasaber123/CAFE_BUSINESS_ANALYSIS/README.md

 ## Reports

 - **Database Schema**: Detailed table structures and relationships.
-- **Data Analysis**: Insights into book categories, employee salaries, member registration trends, and issued books.
+- **Data Analysis**: Insights into CITIES , CUSTOMERS BEHAVIORS ,COFFEE CONSUMTIONS,REVENUES.
-- **Summary Reports**: Aggregated data on high-demand books and employee performance.
+- **Summary Reports**: Aggregated data on high-demand CITIES andCOFFE CONSUMERS performance.

 ## Conclusion

-This project demonstrates the application of SQL skills in creating and managing a library management system.
+This project demonstrates the application of SQL skills in creating and managing a CAFE BUSINESS ANALYSIS system.
 It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

 ## How to Use